Sex workers' rights: Nevada

 Barbara Brents and Kathryn Hausbeck state in their study that the legalization of prostitution in Nevada's brothels allows for improved regulation and protection for both businesses and workers.
 Academic Ronald Weitzer supports this idea by citing the impact of the numerous safety measures that ensure the safety of the workers.

 Brents and Hausbeck's case study of Nevada's brothels entailed examples of how they believe protection mechanisms were designed to account for the entire process of each individual job—that is the time that a sex worker is with a customer.
 They started by saying that the negotiation process for sex workers in Nevada requires the use of an intercom during the process so that workers will not betray the business owners and so that owners can know if the customers are putting the workers at risk.
 After the price is negotiated, the money is paid and taken out of the room by the sex worker.
 At that point, the sex workers have the opportunity to let security guards know if there is anything unsafe or uncomfortable about the situation so that security can be alerted.
 Another protection mechanism requires security to interrupt the workers after the allotted period of time to demand that the customers either leave or renegotiate the price, so that sex workers are not coerced or forced into providing additional services without a fee.
-Finally, the study concludes that sex workers are offered protection from one another in brothels because of strictly enforced rules and the relationships that brothels have been able to build with local law enforcement officials.
+Finally, the study concludes that sex workers are offered protection from clients in brothels because of strictly enforced rules and the relationships that brothels have been able to build with local law enforcement officials.
 According to some legalization supporters, this protection creates an environment that can be empowering for women to work in.

 Additionally, proponents argue that workers must also comply with health regulations and engage in preventative practices.
 They state that this compliance leads to a system that becomes mutually advantageous for brothels and sex workers because the perception of safety by workers is profitable for the brothel.
 In brothels in Nevada, it is a requirement for sex workers to be tested and verified as healthy.
 Afterward, they are required to be checked periodically for certain STIs.
-Condom usage is also mandatory and this is advertised by the brothels so that customers know beforehand.
+Condom usage is also mandatory, and this is advertised by the brothels.
 Finally, sex workers are able to examine the customers before any services are given to make sure there are no signs of visible STIs.
 If there are any suspicions, the worker is allowed to refund the customer and refuse service.